jnidzwetzki/mysql-ha-cloud/README.md

 * Three instances (replicated) of the minio object storage to store MySQL backups.
 These backups are used to bootstrap new MySQL replicas automatically.
 * One primary MySQL server (read/write) and two read-only MySQL replicas.

 All deployed services are running three replicas.
-Therefore, one Docker node can fail and the services can still be executed.
+The four nodes should be running in different availability zones.
+Therefore, one Docker node or availability zones can fail, and the MySQL service is still available.

 When one Docker node fails, the aborted Docker containers are re-started on the remaining nodes.
 If the primary MySQL fails, one of the replicas MySQL servers is promoted to the new primary MySQL server, and a new replica Server is started.
 If one of the replicas MySQL servers fails, a new replica MySQL server is started, provisioned, and configured.